Shire of Westonia

-Although the Shire of Westonia is located in the Wheatbelt region, it is at the eastern limit of land suitable for wheat growing.
-The most important industries of Westonia today are wheat and sheep, but historically it was a gold mining area.
+Toponymy

+The Shire takes its name from its seat of government, which, in turn, is named after Alfred David Weston (17 May 1876 – 26 September 1924), a sandalwood cutter and part-time prospector who discovered gold in the area, near Bodallin Soak, in 1910.

+Geography

+Located 312 km east of the state capital, Perth, and 306 km west of Kalgoorlie, the Shire extends approximately 150 km north to south and 40 km west to east.

+It is made up primarily of the town site of Westonia and the localities of Walgoolan, Carrabin, Warralakin and Elachbutting.
+Its total area is 3268 km2.

+The Clearing Line, which marks the eastern limit of wheat cropping in Western Australia, passes through the Shire.
+At its southern end, the Shire is traversed by the Great Eastern Highway.

+The Shire's main industries are broadacre wheat/sheep farming and gold mining.

 History

 The Westonia Road District was established on 30 June 1916.
 On 1 July 1961, it became the Shire of Westonia under the Local Government Act 1960, which reformed all remaining road districts into shires.

-In April 2012, residents of the Shire of Westonia rejected a proposed merger with the neighbouring larger Shire of Yilgarn, with 82 percent of voters opposing the merger.
+In April 2012, residents of the Shire rejected a proposed merger with the neighbouring larger Shire of Yilgarn, with 82 percent of voters opposing the merger.

 Wards

 The Shire initially had a ward system with two elected members representing the north, south, west and town wards (for a total of eight members).
 However, following the 2009 local government elections the Shire of Westonia's ward system was abolished and the number of elected members was dropped to six.